Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/QUESTIONS_OR_HELP.md

 ...

-_Note: For quick questions or community discussions, please use [Discussions][discussions] page instead of opening an issue._
+_Note: For quick questions or community discussions, please use the [Discussions][discussions] page instead of opening an issue._

 ## What I've Tried